-The Horsham Country Music Association was formed in 2006 with the first monthly gig held in 2007 and the inaugural Horsham Country Music Festival held in April 2008.
+The Horsham Country Music Association was formed in 2006 by a group of locals who shared similar tastes in music.
+We held our first monthly gig in 2007, and the inaugural Horsham Country Music Festival then followed in April 2008.

-In addition to conducting an annual festival we hold monthly gigs at the Horsham RSL.
-We have a Dinner & Show on Thursday night at 6.30pm which costs $30 including a two course dinner followed by Morning Melodies on Friday morning at 9.30am which costs $12 including morning tea.
+Monthly gigs are performed at the Horsham RSL.
+We have a Dinner & Show on Thursday night at 6.30pm which costs $35 including a two course dinner, followed by Morning Melodies on Friday morning at 10.00am which costs $15 including morning tea.

-- Thursday 22nd March at the Horsham Riverside Caravan Park — Walk Ups from 4:00pm to 5:30pm; No registration.
+- Thursday 21st March at the Horsham Riverside Caravan Park — Walk Ups from 4:00pm to 5:30pm; No registration.

-- Friday 23rd March in Roberts Ave — Local Artists from 10:00am to 4:oopm (by invitation).
+- Friday 22nd March in Roberts Ave — Local Artists from 10:00am to 4:oopm (by invitation).

-- Saturday 24th March in the Horsham Plaza — Horsham Plaza Busking Competition from 9:00am to 11:30am.
+- Saturday 23rd March in the Horsham Plaza — Horsham Plaza Busking Competition from 9:00am to 11:30am.
 Registrations required – Contact Lyall Wheaton.